WinAntiDbg0x100 picoCTF 2024 Solution

 Learn more

 IsDebuggerPresent is a Windows API function (in kernel32.dll) that returns non-zero if the calling process has a debugger attached.
-It works by reading a flag in the Process Environment Block (PEB) - a kernel data structure describing the process - specifically the BeingDebugged byte at offset 0x2.
+It reads the BeingDebugged byte in the Process Environment Block (PEB).
+The result lands in EAX; if EAX is non-zero, a conditional jump sends execution to the failure message.
+If EAX is zero, execution falls through to the flag display code.

 Learn more